 - Why Are the Yolks So Nutrient-Dense?
 It’s nature’s design.
 If the egg was fertilized, the yolk would provide all the nutrition the embryo needs to develop into a chick.
 The white is simply there for protection – providing both a cushion and anti-microbial enzymes to protect against infection.

 - What If I’m Allergic or Intolerant to Eggs?
 Usually, when people are intolerant to eggs, it’s to the whites.
 That’s why Dr. Sarah Ballantyne recommends egg yolks as one of the first reintroductions when coming off of the autoimmune protocol.
 They are nutrient-dense foods we should all eat, if we can.
 Here are two tips that sometimes help with successful reintroduction: (1) Choose eggs from pastured chickens that were never fed soy.
 (Soy proteins from the feed find their way into the eggs, so sometimes an egg intolerance is really a soy intolerance.)
+If you can’t find soy-free eggs locally, you can buy them online through Healthy Traditions.
 (2) After separating the yolk from the white, rinse the yolk to get 100% of the egg white off before eating.
 If the yolk still causes a negative reaction in your body, by all means, keep them out of your diet, and seek other nutrient dense foods instead, like seafood and organ meats.

 Have I convinced you that egg yolks are a superfood?
 Are you ready to make them part of your daily diet?
 Let’s count the ways: